 Culture and religion

 The Everest Base Camp trek takes place in Nepal’s eastern Himalayas, while the Annapurna Circuit is in the country’s central Himalayan region.
-There are many similarities between the peoples of the two regions, but also significant differences.
+There are many similarities between the people of the two regions, but also significant differences.

 The Sherpa of the Everest Base Camp trek